 There does not appear to be any restrictions on the ability to upgrade or downgrade your service as required.

-A fun feature for users in ActiveCampaign is the ability to export lists of users who have clicked on specific links.
+A fun feature for users in ActiveCampaign is the ability to export subscriber lists of users who have clicked on specific links.
 This is useful for remarketing.
 For example, if you can see a contact has clicked a link about a specific product, you can follow through with another email further highlighting it, or even give them a call, if appropriate.
 Tracking click-through rates provide valuable information on what your audience is interested in.

 In terms of design, logging onto ActiveCampaign hits you with a lot of options of things to look at, which might be off-putting for a newbie.

-There’s a reason MailChimp is one of the the top bulk email service providers, and that’s the simplicity of it, particularly at the free level.
+There’s a reason MailChimp is one of the the top bulk email service providers, and that’s the simplicity of it, particularly at the free level campaign.
 The additional features at higher priced tiers are intended to help you with processing, as your business and your email marketing skillset, grows.

 MailChimp is very much a data-focused product, providing the information for the marketing team to analyze, understand, and develop the best way forward to maximise the capacity of email marketing efforts.

 In saying that, if you, or your organization doesn’t have the resources to exploit that detailed data, then the value is questionable.

 ActiveCampaign might not have the brand recognition of competitors, but like a lot of marketing software, the power of this relatively quiet company, should not be used to undermine its ability to produce a great product.

 The focus does seem to be sales, and more specifically, the automation of communications processes to generate sales leads.
 Apart from the social data available to top tier users, excessively detailed reporting just doesn’t seem to be a focus.